nyangweso-rodgers/databases-and-messaging-services/03-Message-Broker-Services/01-apache-kafka/Readme.md

 - **Offsets** start at `0` and are incremented every time **Kafka** writes a message to a **partition**.
 This means that each message in a given **partition** has a unique **offset**.
 - **Offsets** are not reused, even when older messages get deleted.
 They continue to increment, giving each new message in the **partition** a unique id.
 - When data is read from a **partition**, it is read in order from the lowest existing **offset** upwards.

-## Kafka Concept 7: Consumer Groups

-- **Consumers** can be organized into **consumer groups**, where each group consists of one or more consumers.
-Each message in a **partition** is delivered to only one consumer within a group, allowing parallel processing of data.

 # Resources and Further Reading